-We are looking forward to seeing the website and its impact on the StartUp project!!
+We are looking forward to seeing the website’s impact on the StartUp Ballymun project!!

-Exciting updates as three of the participants have gained employment or apprenticeship, Conor is now a Database Administrator for a pharmaceutical company, Kemi is customer support for Zazzle while Jenny is Junior Developer on AWS Apprenticeship programme.
+Exciting updates as four of the participants have gained employment or apprenticeship, Alex is about to start his Civil Service apprenticeship, Conor is now a Database Administrator for a pharmaceutical company, Kemi is customer support for Zazzle while Jenny is Junior Developer on AWS Apprenticeship programme.
 We wish them every success in their future endeavours!!

 The four remaining participants continued to work on the Digital Management Application for Carnegie Counselling Centre.
-They are at the development/coding stage, figuring out all sorts of issues, we would like to thank The Coderspot for mentoring the participants.
+They have reached the end of the project and handed over the functional Web-app successfully.

-These participants continue to engage in the in various soft skill modules and are improving their technical skills with specific workshops on WordPress, Laravel, Visual Studio Code, XAMPP and many more.
+Throughout the project the participants did various soft skill modules while improving their technical skills with specific workshops on WordPress, Laravel, Visual Studio Code, XAMPP and many more.

 Group 2 finished on 5 th of August, the four participants have developed a website and a working database for BJC’s Ballyrunners project.